Q4 2020 Domo Inc Earnings Call Transcript

 Operator

-I would now like to hand the conference over to your speaker today, Peter Lowry, Domo Vice President, Investor Relations.
-Please go ahead.
+And with that, I will hand the call over to Peter Lowry, Domo's Vice President of Investor Relations.

 Peter Caldwell Lowry - Domo, Inc. - VP of IR

-Good morning, and welcome.
-On the call today, we have Josh James, our Founder and CEO; Bruce Felt, our CFO; and Julie Kehoe, our Chief Communications Officer.
+Good afternoon, and welcome.
+On the call today, we have Josh James, our Founder and CEO Bruce Felt, our CFO; and Julie Kehoe, our Chief Communications Officer.
 Julie will lead off with our safe harbor statement and then onto the call.
 Julie?

 Julie Kehoe - Domo, Inc. - Chief Communications Officer